 9/80 Work Schedule: Definition, Implementation, Pros & Cons

-9/80 work schedule
+A work setup that represents a 9/80 work schedule

-What is A 9/80 Work Schedule?
+What is a 9/80 Work Schedule?

 A 9/80 work schedule is a compressed arrangement where you work 80 hours over 9 days instead of the usual 10 days.
 Normally, you'd work 80 hours across two weeks, with five days each week.